• Skip to main content

 stacks of toffee crack candy with nuts and sprinkle toppings with text

-Ridiculously delicious Christmas crack recipe is made using saltine crackers that are covered in homemade toffee, melted chocolate finally topped with crunchy nuts or fun sprinkles.
-One of the easiest and absolute favorite holiday treat that is surely a crowd pleaser!
+Christmas crack recipe is made using saltine crackers that are covered in homemade toffee and melted chocolate and topped with crunchy nuts or fun sprinkles.
+One of the easiest and absolute favorite holiday treats that is surely a crowd-pleaser!

 Christmas crack candy stacked up on white board